ParisaMousavi/AutomotiveFunctionalSafetyCompliance/PidController.md

 6- Increase the I gain until it brings you to the setpoint with the number of oscillation desired.

 ## PID
- Proportional, Integral,a Derivation feedback loop
+  Proportional, Integral, Derivation feedback loop

+ ## Gain

+ Amount of output given from each of the components of PID

+## Feedforward

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MDg4MTQ1M119
+eyJoaXN0b3J5IjpbLTIxMjkxNzc0Ml19
 -->